Maelic/Scene-Graph-Benchmark-Cuda11.7/README.md

 ## Dataset

-Check [DATASET.md](DATASET.md) for instructions of dataset preprocessing.
+Check [DATASET.md](DATASET.md) for instructions regarding dataset preprocessing.

 ## Metrics and Results **(IMPORTANT)**
 Explanation of metrics in our toolkit and reported results are given in [METRICS.md](METRICS.md)